IUBLibTech/ngao/README.md

 ### Run as an image
-Docker images are built and pushed automatically via GitHub Actions on certain events, like merging to master.
+Docker images are built and pushed automatically via GitHub Actions on certain events, like merging to main.
 Available images are available at https://hub.docker.com/repository/docker/iublibtech/archives_online.

 Resulting images are used to deploy into our server container environment, and should also